Visiting Memphis, Tennessee for the first time? We’ve highlighted well-known attractions as well as other places you might not have thought to visit.

 Graceland also has two themed restaurants and multiple souvenir shops.
 Make sure you give yourself plenty of time to visit this top Memphis attraction.

 Known as the “The Birthplace of Rock’n’roll,” Sun Studio is a legendary recording studio where icons like Elvis Presley, Johnny Cash, Jerry Lee Lewis, B.B.
 King, and Ike Turner created hit after hit.
-Tours are given throughout the day, but after hours, music is still being recorded.
+Tours are given throughout the day, but after hours, music is still being recorded there.
 Bruno Mars has even recorded at Sun Studio!

 Tours last approximately 45 minutes and begin at the bottom half of every hour from 10:30am to 5:30pm.
 On the tour, visitors will learn about Sam Phillips, the creator of Sun Studio, and see incredible memorabilia.
 Visitors will also see the exact spot where Elvis recorded his first song and get to touch a microphone that he used.